-ACUTE PHYSICAL
+ACUTE PHYSICAL RISKS

-RISKS

-Extreme weather events: More frequent extreme weather events, such as storms, waves, and ice, have several notential impacts on our fish production sites in the ocean.
-Damage to production facilities and infrastructure
+Extreme weather events: More frequent extreme weather events, such as storms, waves, and ice, have several potential impacts on our fish production sites in the ocean:

-- · Increase in accidents for employees. · Increase in downtime due to harsh weather. - Higher risk of fish escapes due to facility impairment. opportunity to farm in the most exposed areas.
+- Damage to production facilities and infrastructure. - Increase in accidents for employees. - Increase in downtime due to harsh weather. - Higher risk of fish escapes due to facility impairment.